Frederik Johan van Baer: Career

 He was a professed Catholic, and therefore was denied a career in government.
 A career in the army was the obvious choice.

 Overcoming the challenges posed by his faith, he had a distinguished career in the Dutch Army, participating in the Franco-Dutch War, the Nine Years' War and the War of the Spanish Succession.
 At what age he entered military service is not known.
 The earliest known mention of Slangenburg as a state officer dates from 1668, when he was already a captain of infantry.
 This makes it probable that he participated in the Second Anglo-Dutch War too.

 Early on he already managed to make himself one of William of Orange's favourites.
 From the Rampjaar of 1672 onwards, promotions followed one another in rapid succession.
 On 27 October 1672, he was made a major in the first Regiment of Van Stirum and less than a year later he had already been promoted to lieutenant-colonel.
 In 1675 he was retroactively appointed colonel of one of the Dutch-Scottish regiments on the basis of bravery shown during the Battle of Seneffe.
 During several battles, he personally led his regiment into battle.
 On 11 August 1676, he suffered a severe injury to one of his femurs during the Siege of Maastricht and had to be carried off the battlefield.
-His brave and skilful performance at Trois Trous in Luxembourg brought promotion to brigadier a year later.
+His brave and skilful performance at Trois Trous against Marshal Luxembourg brought promotion to brigadier a year later.
 In 1678 the Dutch and French signed the Treaty of Nijmegen, which ended the Franco-Dutch War.
 He became major general in 1683.

 In 1688 war broke out again with France.
 Slangenburg didn't join William III during his invasion in England, but served with the Allied army in the Spanish Netherlands.
 In 1689 he would play a decisive role in the Battle of Walcourt.
 On 7 January 1690, however, he arrived in England to complain personally to William about his bad relations with the Prince of Waldeck, under whose command he had to serve.
 With Waldeck he had been in constant conflict.
 At the same time, he applied for the lieutenant-general position.
 When it became clear that William III would not give him his way in this, he threatened to resign and furiously announced that both Emperor Leopold and the Elector of Bavaria were vying for his favour.
 Slangenburg eventually effectively resigned from the States Army in 1690, but two years later, at William III's intercession, he was retroactively appointed lieutenant general of infantry.